AlessandroBusolin/EnjoySockets/README.md

 ---

-### 💡 Why use Channels and Pools?

-* **Channels:** Prevent "bottlenecks".
-A slow database save in one channel won't stop fast movement updates in another.
-* **Pools:** Drastically reduce **GC Pressure**.
-Instead of creating new objects for every message, the library reuses them from the pool.
-* **Access IDs:** Simplify permission management.
-You can check a user's database-stored rank against the `Access` ID in one central method.

----

 ## 🧩 Instance Architecture

 EnjoySockets routing is **name-based**.
 To ensure your logic executes correctly, you must follow one golden rule: